s-ball/pyimgren/README.md

 * few dependencies: a Python 3 (tested for >= 3.3)
 * few additional module requirements: only [piexif](https://github.com/hMatoba/Piexif) and [i18nparse](https://github.com/s-ball/i18nparse)
 are required at installation time
-* portability: this is a pure Python package and is tested with AppVeyor for versions 3.9 to 3.12.
+* portability: this is a pure Python package and is tested with Appveyor for versions 3.9 to 3.12.

 ## Localization